sajgonara/homework/README.md

 This repository contains a simple test automation framework for a native mobile application.
 It uses **Appium 2.15.0** and **pytest**.

+I haven't used any ready framework.
+It's done from scratch.

 ## Requirements

 - Appium 2.15.0